Command Reference

 - repository: Git repository URL

-- entry: Entry point file (defaults to “index.md”)
+- entry: Entry point file (defaults to “index.md”) — not prompted for plugins

 - tags: Comma-separated list of tags